Fundamental Limits of Quantum Sensors for Gravitational Wave Detection

 \emph{Fourth}, atom interferometric detectors provide the clearest illustration of why the coupling mechanism matters.
 They succeed not because they use better quantum sensors, but because they exploit Mechanism~C (light propagation in curved spacetime) through a detection scheme in which quantum superposition, entanglement, and coherent manipulation are essential.
-They target the 0.01--10~Hz mid-band gap between LISA and LIGO, accessing a frequency range otherwise unobservable and enabling multiband gravitational wave astronomy.
-The environmental challenges, particularly gravity gradient noise, can be addressed through the string-of-pearls technique with demonstrated suppression factors of $10^{-2}$--$10^{-3}$~\cite{Mitchell2022}.
+They target the 0.01--10~Hz mid-band gap between LISA and LIGO, not covered by operating or approved instruments, and enable multiband gravitational wave astronomy.
+The environmental challenges, particularly gravity gradient noise, can be addressed through the vertical gradiometer array introduced by Chaibi et al.~\cite{Chaibi2016} and characterized for MAGIS-100 by Mitchell et al.~\cite{Mitchell2022} with projected suppression factors of $10^{-2}$--$10^{-3}$~\cite{Mitchell2022}.
 Quantum enhancement through spin squeezing provides an additional $\sim$10$\times$ improvement, analogous to squeezed vacuum in optical detectors.

-\emph{The nanohertz band.} Pulsar timing arrays (PTAs) detect gravitational waves at $f \sim 10^{-9}$--$10^{-7}$~Hz by monitoring the arrival times of radio pulses from millisecond pulsars distributed across the Galaxy.
-The NANOGrav, EPTA, PPTA, and IPTA collaborations have reported evidence for a stochastic gravitational wave background in this band~\cite{NANOGrav2023}.
-Within our framework, PTAs exploit Mechanism~C: the gravitational wave perturbs the propagation of the electromagnetic pulse over the kiloparsec baseline between pulsar and Earth, producing a correlated modulation of pulse arrival times across the array (the Hellings--Downs curve).
-The pulsar serves as the test mass and the radio wave is the light---the physics is identical to LISA's Mechanism~C, with the baseline extended from gigameters to kiloparsecs.
+\emph{The nanohertz band.} Pulsar timing arrays (PTAs) detect gravitational waves at $f \sim 10^{-9}$--$10^{-7}$~Hz by monitoring radio-pulse arrival times from millisecond pulsars across the Galaxy; the NANOGrav, EPTA, PPTA, and IPTA collaborations have reported evidence for a stochastic background in this band~\cite{NANOGrav2023}.
+PTAs exploit Mechanism~C: the wave perturbs the pulse propagation over the kiloparsec baseline between pulsar and Earth, producing a correlated modulation of arrival times (the Hellings--Downs curve).
+The pulsar is the test mass and the radio wave is the light---identical to LISA's Mechanism~C, with the baseline extended from gigameters to kiloparsecs.